Characteristic cycles and the microlocal geometry of the Gauss map, I: Appendix: A twistor variant

 \subsection{Some functorial properties}

-Even though we are ultimately interested in the pure case, it seems convenient to discuss functorial properties in the larger framework of the abelian categories $\MTM(X)$ of algebraic {\em mixed twistor modules} from~\cite[sect.~13]{MochizukiMixed}.
-Inside the bounded derived category of the category of mixed twistor modules we consider the full subcategory $\rmD_X \subset \D^b(\MTM(X))$ of all finite sums $\bigoplus_{w\in \bbZ} M_w[-w]$ with~$M_w \in \MT(X, w)$; the notational clash with section~\ref{sec:tannakiansetting} is deliberate because the constructions in that section also work in the present twistor setting.
-The category $\rmD_X$ contains all the pure twistor modules of weight zero and comes with the functors we want: We have an external product
+Even though we are ultimately interested in the pure case, it seems convenient to discuss functorial properties in the wider setup of the abelian categories $\MTM(X)$ of algebraic {\em mixed twistor modules}, for whose construction and functorial properties we refer the reader to~\cite[def.~7.2.1 and sect.~13]{MochizukiMixed}.
+Inside the bounded derived category of the category of mixed twistor modules we consider the full subcategory $\rmD_X \subset \D^b(\MTM(X))$ of all finite sums $\bigoplus_{w\in \bbZ} M_w[-w]$ of pure twistor modules~$M_w \in \MT(X, w)^\p$.
+This subcategory contains all the pure twistor modules of weight zero and comes with the functors we want: We have an external product

 that is compatible with the usual external product via the functors $\Xi_\DR$ and $\Xi_\Dol$, and any morphism $f: Y\rightarrow X$ of smooth projective varieties induces a direct image functor